Thangwasd123/Thang_Portfolio.github.io/Enigma's Hackathon - IDL Logistics.md

 <img src="IDL%20Logo.png" alt="IDL Logo" width="300">
 IDL Logistics is a logistics forwarder company with over 20 years of experiences.
 Being a logistics forwarder, meaning their business involve with a lot of fulfillment works.
 This can range anything from just a small one box order, to a big multi pallets, multi boxes orders.
 The human resources planning therefore is incredibly important to IDL Logistics operations.

 The challenge therefore was to create a prediction pipeline that forecasts how many orders IDL Logistics will receive in a given period.
+We were given 12 hours to work on this project.

+The dataset contains:
+- 2 years of data from July 2022 to August 2023.
+- And data from January 2024 to 31st December 2024.

 ## 🛠️ Solution

 We developed an ARIMA-based forecasting system that enables accurate prediction of logistics demand, helping IDL optimize their operations.
 We also developed a protocol to cleaning and stablizing the high variance and trend difference that IDL Logstics have to acchive stationarity for predictions.

-We have acchieve
+The final solution metrics were:
+- RMSE: 822.83
+- RMSE Percentage: 16.85%

-Below you will find our predictions
+Below you will find our predictions:

 <img src="Final%20IDL%20predictions%20fit.png" alt="IDL predictions">

 ### Key Features
+- Optimal outlier trimming parameter
 - Time series analysis using ARIMA modeling
-- Interactive dashboards for visualizing predictions
-- Anomaly detection for unusual demand patterns
-- [Other key features you implemented]

 ## 📊 Data Analysis Process